 As part of the English curriculum, every child takes part in guided reading sessions outside of the English lesson, which will be led by the class teacher allowing the children to develop their reading and comprehension skills.
-Some children may require an extra session, which may be taken by a teaching assistant.
 Staff use a variety of text genres, some short and some longer texts to be read over a few weeks.
 There may be follow up work after the session.
 As part of the guided reading rota time, children will have time every week to read for pleasure.
+Each class has a book which is read daily, simply for pleasure.
+This is read by an adult, either before lunch or at the end of the day, and enjoyed by the whole class.